martynapanek/Dydaktyka/REMA/2014-2015/handouts/Mixed_Models_Intro.md

 Mixed models have both fixed and random effects.

 In our example, district is fixed since A, B, C, D, E are the only levels of interest.

+## What are mixed models ? - random and fixed effects

+Fixed effect: Something the experimenter directly manipulates and is often repeatable, e.g., drug administration - one group gets drug, one group gets placebo.

+Random effect: Source of random variation / experimental units e.g., individuals drawn (at random) from a population for a clinical trial.
+Random effects estimates the variability

 ## What are mixed models ?